 As you were probably aware, last weekend was Valentines Day, and my boyfriend and I thought it’d be nice to do some baking.
-After his obsession with the Toffee cake in the Student Union Bridge (one of the cafes), we decided we’d have a go and make our own.
+After his obsession with the Toffee cake in the Student Union Bridge (one of the cafes on campus), we decided we’d have a go and make our own.

 The first thing to say, is we took a recipe from Great British Chefs, and then altered it.
-This was purely because we realised we didn’t have dates, and we couldn’t be bothered to either buy some or find another recipe… so this one is very similar, just minus that ingredient.
+This was purely because we realised we didn’t have dates, and we couldn’t be bothered to either buy some or find another recipe… so this one is very similar, just slightly different.

 It turned out great!
 It was sweet but not sickly, and a nice, dense cake. (yeah, if you don’t like dense cakes, this one might not be for you.. or we may have just not made it properly…).
 It tastes amazing just after you make it, and I loved to heat it up so the butter icing melted and formed a sort of sauce.
 It’s my guilty pleasure.